kootenpv/tok/README.md

 The heavy lifting is done by [textsearch](https://github.com/kootenpv/textsearch) and [pyahocorasick](https://github.com/WojciechMula/pyahocorasick), allowing this to be written in only ~200 lines of code.

+Contrary to regex-based approaches, it will go over each character in a text only once.
+Read below about how this works.

 ### Installation

     pip install tok